About Sac County

 Criminal Records

 Sac County's criminal records system includes documentation of felonies, misdemeanors, traffic violations, and entries in the sex offender registry.
-The Sac County Sheriff's Office maintains these records, with additional oversight by the Iowa Division of Criminal Investigation.
-Residents can conduct background checks through the Iowa Bureau of Investigation, which provides comprehensive criminal history reports.
+Residents can conduct background checks through the Iowa Division of Criminal Investigation, which provides full criminal history reports.

 Arrest Records

-Arrest records in Sac County are maintained by the Sac County Sheriff's Office.
+Arrest records in Sac County are maintained by Sac County Sheriff's Office.
 These records include details of the arrest, charges filed, and personal information of the arrestee.
 Residents and attorneys can request arrest records by submitting a formal request to the Sheriff's Office, in compliance with the Iowa Open Records Law.
-Sac County arrest records provide comprehensive information about the incident, including the date, location, and nature of the offense, ensuring transparency and accountability in law enforcement activities.
+Sac County arrest records provide full information about the incident, including the date, location, and nature of the offense, for public access in law enforcement activities.

 Jail & Inmate Records